frcastrog/erc-paper-policy-preferences/README.md

 This research note investigates how political figures and social influences shape individual policy preferences.
-Specifically, it revisits the model proposed by (BARBER and POPE 2018; Barber and Pope 2023) regarding Donald Trump’s impact on people’s liberal or conservative stances toward a set of policy issues in surveys fielded during Trump’s presidency.
+Specifically, it revisits the model proposed by (Barber and Pope 2018, 2023) regarding Donald Trump’s impact on people’s liberal or conservative stances toward a set of policy issues in surveys fielded during Trump’s presidency.
 We explore whether Trump’s influence persists post-presidency as well as whether an additional significant factor in the contemporary social media age may also affect policy views, namely the opinion of a close friend.
 Results indicate that Trump and a close friend’s cues do not affect policy support and have a limited effect when examining specific policies, such as taxes, immigration, and background checks.
 These findings contribute to existing research by demonstrating the waning influence of a prior President no longer in office, as well as the negligible effect of the alternative influence of a hypothetical close friend as measured in our survey experiment.
 We conclude by outlining additional ways in which the potential close friend effect could be investigated in future research.

 ------------------------------------------------------------------------